One Team. One Little League. One Community.

 How do I register for baseball or softball?

 All registrations take place online through the OPLL website.
 To complete registration through our secure site, please have your Visa, MasterCard, Discover, Independent Health FlexFit* or ACH Bank Account information available.
-Registration closes April 1, 2023 or when levels are filled.
 Levels will fill up quickly, so register early!

 *If your Independent Health FlexFit CC does not have a balance large enough to cover your fee, you can contact us to make a split payment.